Less Is More: From Psychology to Technical Writing

 When we read, we constantly build quick mental models of what’s happening.
 If a message is clear, we trust it.
 If it’s cluttered or contradictory, we tune out—even if it’s accurate.
 That’s why less is more isn’t just an aesthetic principle.
 It’s a cognitive truth.

 Good documentation works with human cognition, not against it.
 Minimalism, as refined by researchers like Hans van der Meij and John Carroll, is how we apply that truth in practice.
+For a deeper dive into how Systems 1 and 2 connect with affordance and DITA structure, see Systems 1 and 2, affordance, and minimalism in technical writing.

 Kahneman describes two modes of thinking: